People come to Tamarindo for its perfect beginner’s breaks and for the amazing level of instruction at Witch’s Rock Surf

 Costa Rica is where I became a surfer

 Once upon a time I lived in Oahu, the place with arguably the best surfing in the world, but I never learned to surf.
 I spent endless hours swimming and snorkeling the North Shore during the summer months, exploring the coral reefs that create the epic winter waves we’ve all seen in the movies.
 Those stunning reefs are also why I was too afraid to learn how to surf, even though I had such a stellar opportunity — the thought of my skin grating over the coral kept me anchored to the mellow shoreline of Oahu’s eastern sandy beaches.

 I always regretted not learning how to really surf.
 Deciding that I just needed to go somewhere a bit more low-risk, I found a surf resort in Tamarindo, Costa Rica.
 This perfect location had what I needed to better my skills: a smooth, sandy-bottom and consistent waves at just about any time of day.
 I packed my backpack and set out for surf camp.

 Surf camp is where it’s at

 Witch’s Rock Surf Camp is an all-in-one surf school, surf shop, hotel, restaurant, and brewery located right on Tamarindo Beach.
-Situated on the Pacific Coast, Tamarindo is a stellar surf location with waves perfect for surfers new to the sport, but it also has 12 different breaks so there’s something for every skill level.
+Situated on the Pacific Coast, Tamarindo is one of the best surf spots in the world for surfers new to the sport, but it also has 12 different breaks so there’s something for every skill level.
 It’s just an hour drive from the airport in Liberia, and the camp has its own shuttle that will bring you right to its front door.

 There is a fleet of free board rentals for the surf program that range from short to long, and they’re available for use seven days a week.
 The rentals make it fun to get a feel for shortboard riding after learning the basics on a longboard; or try out a completely different shape — like an egg or hybrid board — to see what’s best for your current skill set.